 Ex’s New Partner Allowed Around Child

+Is my ex’s girlfriend/boyfriend allowed around my kids?
 In most cases, the answer to the question above will be, “Yes.”
-Typically, an ex’s girlfriend/boyfriend is allowed to be around the child(ren) and/or babysit during the other parent’s parenting time.
+Typically, he or she is allowed to be around the child(ren) and/or babysit during your ex’s parenting time.

-Why Ex’s New Partner Can Be Around & Babysit Your Kids
+Why He or She Can Be Around Your Kids

-The reason why your ex’s new partner can be around the kids is because s/he has parenting time and thus, has certain parental rights.
-In Minnesota, it’s presumed (absent evidence to the contrary) that each parent is competent to raise the child and make decisions regarding who can be around the child.
+Your ex’s new partner can be around the kids is because your ex has parenting time.
+This includes certain parental rights.
+In Minnesota, it’s presumed, absent evidence to the contrary, that each parent is competent to raise the child and make decisions regarding who can be around the child.
 This is a parental right in Minnesota for parents who have parenting time.

 Therefore, as long as the other parent has parenting time, s/he may generally decide who interacts with the child when in that parent’s care, including being able to decide to have a new boyfriend/girlfriend around the kids.